 The other signature hole here is the par-3 6th, aptly named “Ocean View” because of its elevated tee and a nice overall vista beyond the green.

 I wouldn’t recommend Real del Mar in its current state to anyone other than my fellow hardcore course collectors who will play everything once no matter what.
 That said, the layout and setting here are good enough that I am rooting for this place to turn around and keep heading in a better direction.
-Though I likely wouldn’t come back unless I heard things are immaculate, and that is probably not going to happen because it may be too far gone, it still has the potential to be something great.
+Though I likely wouldn’t come back unless I heard things are immaculate, and that is probably not going to happen because it may be too far gone.
+It still has the potential to be something great with a ton of work.

 My friend proclaimed that this was the worst course he had ever played.
 Granted, he spent more time hiking the hillsides searching for his balls than in the decent fairways and he hadn’t quite set his expectations properly.
 I have played much, much worse as you’ve seen, and I like to try looking for positives.
 In a sick way, I kind of enjoyed the way it was because it was an interesting way to start my Mexican adventure—like I was Indiana Jones hacking my way with a machete through the jungle in search of a treasure that unfortunately wasn’t there.